About SOILSCAPE

 Defining innovative solutions to promote soil literacy and transformative engagement.

-Raising awareness on the importance of soils through innovative communication strategies.
+Raising awareness on the importance of soils through innovative communication campaigns.

 Assess the impacts and ensure sustainability of the actions and dissemination of the project results